 I lead BakerHostetler’s firmwide Securities and Governance Litigation Team.
-Based in the firm’s Seattle and New York City offices, I defend cases around the country for clients around the world.
+Based in the firm’s New York and Seattle offices, I defend cases around the country for clients around the world.

 Ever since, I test everything I do against this essential role: Am I improving my clients’ serenity and dignity?
 Am I making tailored arguments that highlight the best features of their defense?
 Am I sticking up for their honesty and good faith?
 Through these and similar questions, I shape strategies and tactics that defend the truth of what they said and their intent to do and say the right thing.
 I don’t rely on technicalities or gotchas, or engage in self-indulgent strategies.

 I also work collegially with my clients’ D&O insurers and brokers in the defense of claims.
 To say the least, directors and officers don’t want to pay any of their own money in the defense or settlement of claims, and their companies don’t want to pay a penny more than their deductible.
 Beyond just dollars and cents, working collegially with insurers is strategically essential: the underwriting, placement, and claims professionals who serve our common clients see many times more claims than any defense lawyer, and regularly help me develop winning strategies.

 As a full-time securities defense lawyer, I believe I have an obligation to leave securities and governance litigation better than I found it.
 I work hard to shape securities law in ways that allow executives can speak publicly and make business decisions without fear of unfair liability.
 In addition to writing this blog, I regularly write articles and speak around the country.
 On behalf of Washington Legal Foundation, I have authored U.S. Supreme Court amicus briefs in the Omnicare, Cyan, and Quality Systems securities class actions.
 In Omnicare, I contributed to the groundbreaking Supreme Court decision that executives cannot be liable for voicing their honestly held opinions – a position I had long championed.